-In this appendix, we recuperate the missing terms of the velocity theory, as discussed in section IV F 2.
-It is suggestive from the discussion in that section, that these terms could be boundary terms, lost in a partial integration in time.
-Since the theory is causal, the time in question is $t \to -\infty$; physically it is related to the preparation of the system: Remind, that we crucially use that we are in the Middleton state.
+In this Appendix, we recuperate the missing terms of the velocity theory, as discussed in Sec.
+IV F2.
+It is suggestive from the discussion in that section that these terms could be boundary terms, lost in a partial integration in time.
+Since the theory is causal, the time in question is $t \rightarrow -\infty$; physically it is related to the preparation of the system: Remind, that we crucially use that we are in the Middleton state.
 In order to be on the safe side, we could switch on the disorder adiabatically slowly, which will suppress any boundary terms at time $t = -\infty$, since there is no disorder at that time.